 - Yarn needle

-- 2. Step 1: Place a slip knot on hook, ch 2, insert hook in 2nd ch from hook and draw up a loop; yarn over and draw through one loop on hook (the “chain”); yarn over and draw through 2 loops on hook (the “single crochet”).
+- 1. (Note: This technique creates a foundation chain and a row of single crochet stitches in one.)
+Place a slip knot on hook, ch 2, insert hook in 2nd ch from hook and draw up a loop; yarn over and draw through one loop on hook (the "chain"); yarn over and draw through 2 loops on hook (the "single crochet").

 - 1. Garment is worked in two pieces, beginning at the center back/front and worked toward the side seam.
 Each piece is folded in half, at the shoulder, to form one half of the front and one half of the back.

 - 2. To shorten or lengthen the garment, add or subtract a multiple of 4 sts.